montahaee/montahaee.github.io/_pages/about.md

   align: right
   image: myProfile.JPG
   image_circular: true # crops the image to make it circular
+  more_info: ""
-news: true  # includes a list of news items
+news: false  # includes a list of news items
 latest_posts: true  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page